YoCodingMonster/OpenFreezeCenter/README.md

   - Auto, Basic, Advanced, Cooler Booster              Done
   - Basic temperature and RPM monitoring               Done
   - One click install                                  Done
-  - Enable at startup                                  Done
   - Dark Mode                                          Done
+  - configuration file                                 In progress
   - Making Pre-required installs automatic             In Beta Testing
   - Graph to monitor Temps and speeds                  In alpha testing
   - integrating it in a widget in power menu           still planning